calston/distributex/README.md

     - name: pool2
       expire: 300
+      servers: acme1, acme2
 ```

 This will create two pools whose lock expires after 5 minutes.
 It's generally
 a good idea to set an expiry to ensure something, otherwise it will default to
 30 minutes.
 If you don't want it to expire then set it to 0, but I don't
 recommend that.

+A comma separated list of servers can also be provided to prevent accidental
+pool incursions.
+This isn't secure, nor are lock releases, since anyone can
+just forge their hostname.
+The distributex client will pass the FQDN of the
+host.

 You can test the service as follows